Pppp1116/content-license-policy/README.md

 Members retain ownership of their own original content (e.g., discoveries, test results, guides) posted in the Official Discord or contributed to the repository.

 ### 9.2.
-Member License to the Owner
+Member License to the Owner (Including Commercial Use)

-By posting Member Content in the Official Discord **“The PCs Secret”** or contributing it to this repository, you grant the Owner a **worldwide, perpetual, irrevocable (to the maximum extent permitted by law), royalty-free, fully-paid, transferable and sublicensable license** to:
+By posting Member Content in the Official Discord **“The PCs Secret”** or contributing it to this repository (e.g., via issues, pull requests, discussions, or attachments), you grant the Owner a **worldwide, perpetual, irrevocable (to the maximum extent permitted by law), royalty-free, fully-paid, transferable and sublicensable license** to:

 1. Use, copy, host, store, display, perform, reproduce, modify, adapt, translate, and create derivative works from the Member Content;
 2. Combine the Member Content with Owner Content or other content in the Project;